maurice1408/pd_shell/README.md

 * Export / Import QDC objects
 * Clean (delete) ingest and dataflow execution logs.

-`pd_shell` uses the QDC REST API to communicate with your QDC system.
+`pd_shell` uses the QDC REST API to interact with your QDC system.

 All API calls are via cURL the QDC Java based command line utility (CLU) is not used.